OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 **Duration:** Concentration, up to 1 minute

-A silvery beam of pale light shines down in a 5-foot* radius, 40-foot-high cylinder centered on a point within range.
+A silvery beam of pale light shines down in a 5-foot radius, 40-foot high cylinder centered on a point within range.
 Until the spell ends, dim light fills the cylinder.

 When a creature enters the spell’s area for the first time on a turn or starts its turn there, it is engulfed in ghostly flames that cause searing pain, and it must make a Constitution saving throw.
 It takes 2d10 radiant damage on a failed save, or half as much damage on a successful one.